sublimelsp/LSP/docs/src/features.md

 ![Diagnostics](./images/diagnostics.png)

 LSP highlights syntax and type errors, linter warnings and other information like hints about unused variables in the source code.
-Additionally, an icon is shown in the gutter for lines that contain diagnostics with severity "error", "warning", or "information".
+Additionally, an icon is shown in the gutter for lines that contain diagnostics with severity *information* or higher.

 The colors for diagnostics can be adjusted with color scheme rules for the following scopes: